thecatfour/CS472-Git-and-GitHub/ChatGPT/Task_2/2.2/atterbury_leslie_task_2.2.md

 The script organizes the results of these tests into appropriate directories for different versions of Espresso, namely `Espresso`, `Espresso_Plus`, and `Espresso_Star`.
 It handles both "Good" and "Bad" test cases for each version and outputs the test results into separate files.

+"Good" and "Bad" tests are only different in name.
+"Good" tests should be tests that compile and run.
+"Bad" tests should be tests that are intentionally designed to fail in order to check errors.
+This convention does not need to be followed, but it is recommended.

 ## Usage
 To use this script, follow these steps: